The three candles of episode 30. <- Previous • Next -> Backlash against the First Seduction.

 White is the color of the prince.
 Akio is using Utena’s connection to her prince to subvert her ideals, weakening the connection in the process.
 He wants to become her prince; he is working to switch her allegiance from prince Dios to prince Akio (Dios was the bait, Akio is the hook).
 Anthy’s red Rose Bride dress again ties in.

 The roses are pink for Utena and red for Akio.
-They are also pink for trust (or affection), and red for love and passion—and, as usual, sex and sin.
+And they are pink for trust (or affection), and red for love and passion—and, as usual, sex and sin.
 Akio acts to force the red of sin and blood into her dress and purse.
 Symbols in Utena like to connect with each other.
 Compare episode 3, where Utena wore the pink dress that Touga sent her with red roses that stand for Touga.
 It is part of the Touga-Akio parallel.
 As a bouquet, the roses are bait for Akio’s trap and stand for Akio’s plot.
 When the roses are put into the vase, they stand for the upcoming sex act and suggest that Akio does not wear a condom.
 Kanae’s lilies in vases predict her death, so these roses in a vase may reflect Akio’s intention to kill Utena (though not as directly).

 The episode starts with the prince story, but rather than the usual imagery, we see the distant lights of the amusement park.
 The lights are an organizing symbol of the hotel scene that other metaphors align with.
 The blue background glow says that the light show is or represents an illusion.

+Childhood to adulthood.
 The prince story associates the fanciful amusement park lights with childhood, childhood fairy tales, and Utena’s prince.
 The blinking lights contrast with stars: Stars mean eternity to hold, the amusement park lights mean transience and childhood to be left behind.
 Tying the lights to Utena’s prince story means that to become adult, she should forget the prince, he is a childhood fantasy.
 The prince defines Utena’s boyish side that Akio wants to be rid of, and is the person Utena wants to marry; she is to drop her boyishness and want to marry Akio instead.
 Akio is steering Utena toward what he presents (and Utena accepts) as adulthood.
 The ferris wheel represents Utena’s ring: When the prince story says “it must be an engagement ring,” the ferris wheel is dead center.
 Also, the ferris wheel is in the shape of a large red target, and the white A of its supports can be a phallic symbol.
 With that color and shape, and with the romantic associations of a ferris wheel, it stands for Utena’s virginity, her childish virginity which she is to leave behind.
-It also resembles a rose, a female symbol.
+And it resembles a rose, a female symbol.
 Utena and Akio likely rode the ferris wheel at the amusement park.
-If so, it also stands for what Utena would feel as their closeness at the time.
+If so, it stands for what Utena would feel as their closeness at the time.

 Looking toward the lights means looking back on childhood.
 It is a false view of childhood, an illusion.
 Looking away from the lights and toward Akio or the futon means looking forward to adulthood.
 The view of sex as the way to adulthood is false, but sex itself is a reality; the futon is associated with reality.
 Moving away from the lights means moving toward adulthood.
 The hotel window where Utena first stands is the place closest to childhood and illusion.
 The futon where they have sex, at the opposite end of the room, is the place of (false) adulthood and (true) reality.
 Utena takes the journey a step at a time.

-There is not only forward-and-back but also left-and-right symbolism.
+There is not only forward-and-back but left-and-right symbolism.
 During the prince story at the start of the episode, the amusement park lights move from left to right, in the direction of truth.
 The futon where they have sex is at the far right edge of the hotel room, and the pillow where she puts her head is the farthest right.
 Sex is real; it is in the direction of truth.
 When Utena lies down there, she looks back at the lights in the picture below—and they have moved back to the left, in the direction of illusions.
 Utena is to follow the lights to the right to sex, and then leave behind the illusions of childhood.
 The illusion is guiding her to falsely believe she is leaving illusions behind.

 This is Akio’s view from the futon before Utena turns the light out; he is looking over Utena’s head, and she is seeing the same thing.
 I missed the surprising point of this shot at first: The amusement park lights are not outside the window, they are projected onto opaque objects.
 Yowza!
 I suppose I was a little surprised!
 At least in this shot, right before the sex scene, the light show is a fake, a projection as if from a planetarium projector.
 Akio is in charge of the symbols tonight.
 The red ferris wheel target is prominent, and it is part of the projection.
 It does not align with other views of the wheel; the wheel has moved to the left to stay in Utena’s sight.
 The projection onto a wall and the movement left agree that the light show is an illusion.
 Akio decided on the target, Utena’s prince and Utena’s virginity, and made it salient in his lie.
 It shows a little of his long-term campaign of stories to get women to conform to their roles.
 Utena looks at the wheel repeatedly through the episode, and should be reminded of her ring every time, but she does not look at the ring itself.
 Akio is trying to break the association between the ring and the prince, and for the duration of the episode it seems to work.

-It also suggests that Akio’s power of illusion extends everywhere.
+It suggests that Akio’s power of illusion extends everywhere.
 That is some planetarium projector!
 Realistically, of course, lies are not stopped by mere distance.

 I’ve never formally studied psychological influence techniques.
 I know there’s academic literature on them in psychology and in the advertising industry, and I haven’t read it.
 There must be more study besides.
 I think I have a good intuitive understanding thanks to practice in resisting influence, but I’m making up the terminology.
 The words and categories I use to describe Akio’s tricks will not match up consistently with anybody else’s.